-This relates to the previous thought but I want to emphasize that.
+This relates to the previous thought but I want to emphasize on that.
 Being active will keep you fit and help you prepare for the delivery.
 But if you go beyond your limits, it may harm your body or even the baby.
 Pregnancy is not the time for experimenting and breaking the records.
 Take it easy and enjoy.

-Never had it before pregnancy.
-Now I know how to deal with it: eat small portions, keep a vertical position for an hour after eating, no lying down, and keep calm too – no walking/ driving/ riding a bike right after a hearty meal.
+I’d never had it before pregnancy.
+Now I know how to deal with it: eat small portions, keep a vertical position for an hour after eating, and keep calm too – no walking/ driving/ riding a bike right after a hearty meal.
 If the heartburn strikes, take a glass of water mixed with a teaspoon of baking soda, it usually helps.
 I found camomile tea also very helpful in this case (but it shouldn’t be too hot).

 Love the changes in your body

 Pregnancy is the best time to relax and enjoy your growing belly, hips, and boobs.
 It was a surprise for me to see that my husband really loved all those changes in my body – he’d always been a fan of slim and fit forms.

 Love the changes in your relationship

 It is very heartwarming to see how patient and caring my husband can be.
 He was quite demanding before.
 And I love him even more for that.
 Pregnancy is the time when you really need support and care.